codepath/web103_finalproject/milestones/milestone3.md

 # Milestone 3

-This document should be completed and submitted during **Unit 7** of this course.
-You **must** check off all completed tasks in this document in order to receive credit for your work.

 ## Checklist

 This unit, be sure to complete all tasks listed below.
 To complete a task, place an `x` between the brackets.